 Water - A Home's Hidden Enemyby Marcy Baxter, Office Mgr. on 04/16/18

-For many people across the country, last year, and particularly last summer (2017) will not be remembered for all of the backyard barbecues and fun in the sun, but for the abundance of rain that fell.
+For many people across the country, wet weather, particularly the summer of 2017, will not be remembered for all of the backyard barbecues and fun in the sun, but for the abundance of rain that fell.
 In the Northeast, nearly the entire month of June was shrouded in cloud cover and rain-producing storms.
 The unprecedented amount of rainfall wreaked havoc on many homes in our area.
 This winter has been no different, with more rain than snow, homes are susceptible to water infiltration.

 Unusual weather, be it excessive rain, hurricanes or tornadoes, can leave unsuspecting homeowners with problems they never imagined.
 All it takes is a storm to cause a host of conditions that can put homes in jeopardy.
 Water damage is something that costs homeowners thousands of dollars every year.
 Water damage can escalate to mold and microbial growth issues in just a few days, which can compromise the health of the inhabitants, including your pets.

 Water damage describes many possible losses caused by water intruding where it may attack materials or systems by destructive processes such as rotting of wood, mold growth, rusting of steel, de-lamination of materials such as plywood, etc.

 More importantly, studies have shown links between mold damage and illness.
 One such study finds, “Respiratory illnesses have consistently been found to be associated with exposure to water-damaged, damp indoor environments.”
 Therefore, not only could water damage cause problems within your home, but also in the overall health of your family.

 Homeowners policies typically do NOT include flood insurance.
 If you live in a flood area or if you want this coverage, be sure to ask about this coverage for Building Coverage and Contents Coverage, as they are in fact two separate coverages.